Quantum information approach to Bose-Einstein condensation of composite bosons: Introduction

-This result shows that in the limit of large entanglement ($P \ll 1/n$) the pairs of particles behave like real bosons.
-Other results on the relation between composite bosons and quantum correlations can be found in \cite{RKCSK11,TMB11,TBM12,KRSCK12,Tichy12,GM12,GM13,T13,TBM13,S13,CK13,TBM131}.
+This result shows that in the limit of large entanglement ($P \ll 1/n$) the pairs of particles behave like elementary bosons.

-Assuming that composite bosons are in a thermal state, here we can describe the composite bosons with a Gaussian state which contains coherent, thermal, and squeezed ones.
+To simplify our model, we assume BEC in Gaussian states which are represented by a combination of coherent, thermal, and squeezed states.
+Assuming that composite bosons are in a thermal state or in a harmonic trap, we can describe the composite bosons with a Gaussian state.
 Thus, the Gaussian formula of the composite bosons is represented by the following modified operator that is based on the one studied in \cite{L05}

 where the double indices refer to internal ($m$) and to external degrees of freedom ($r$).
-The internal index $m$ represents their position values when the proton and electron are strongly correlated \cite{COW10}.
+The internal index $m$ may represent their position values.
 In our case $r$ labels the energy levels of the trap in which the BEC takes place.
 Moreover, as we assumed in the beginning, the internal structure parameters $\lambda_m=(1-x)x^m$ (for $0 \leq x <1$) are independent of $r$.
+The internal structure parameter $\lambda_m$ is equivalent to the coefficient of a two-mode squeezed vacuum (TMSV) state, $|TMSV\rangle=\sum^{\infty}_{m=0}\sqrt{(1-r)r^m}|m\rangle_a|m\rangle_b$, which is a typical two-mode Gaussian state.
 The above operator has desirable properties, since it is possible to analytically evaluate the factors $\chi_n$ and one can control the entanglement between constituents $a$ and $b$ via the parameter $x$ \cite{L05}.
 For $x=0$ the system is separable and in the limit $x\rightarrow 1$ entanglement goes to infinity.
 In addition

-for a pair of fermions and
+for a pair of fermions \cite{L05} and